xunholy/k8s-istio-gateway-service-operator/README.md

 kubectl apply -f deploy/ -R -n istio-system
 ```

-Note: This will also deploy a example GatewayService CRD into the Kubernetes cluster.
+Note: This will also deploy the three TLSOptions examples into the Kubernetes cluster.
 View the file [HERE](gatewayservice-operator/deploy/crds/app_v1alpha1_gatewayservice_cr.yaml)

 Verify the gatewayservice operator is running